tgoldmann/face-ai-kit/README.md

 ## Key Features
-* Face Detection - Quickly locate faces within images or video streams using efficient algorithms for detecting faces in various contexts and orientations.
+* Face Detection - Quickly locat e faces within images or video streams using efficient algorithms for detecting faces in various contexts and orientations.

-* Facial Landmark Detection - Identify key facial landmarks, such as eyes, nose, and mouth, to understand facial expressions and improve your recognition accuracy.
+* Facial Landmark Detection - Identify key facial landmarks, such as eyes, nose, and mouth, to understand facial expressions.

-* Face Recognition - Perform facial recognition to identify and verify individuals by comparing detected faces to a known database of individuals.
+* Face Recognition - Perform facial recognition to identify and verify individuals by comparing detected faces.

 * Estimation of head rotation - Not available yet

 Customizable: Fine-tune and customize the library's models to suit your specific needs and applications.

 ## Installation